metosin/reitit/doc/ring/route_data_validation.md

        ::rs/explain e/expound-str})))
 ```

-The common Middleware can also be pushed to the router, here cleanly separing behavior and data:
+The common Middleware can also be pushed to the router, here cleanly separating behavior and data:

 ```clj
 (def app